reviews

 a little smiley, because i do actually think a 3 star is pretty alright..! it didn't knock my socks off my feet, but i had a good enough time!

-i liked jesamine's conflicting portrayal. at one hand she's mean, she's stubborn, lost in her world and totally fixated on the idea of running away with a rich husband, but on the other - she is hurt and desperate, she hates the fate she has of being a shadow hunter when all she wishes is to be normal and a lady. she flip flops between liking tessa and being rude to her. she can be very vulnerable (like how she told her story with her dollhouse) or she can be condescending (looking at her with judgement). i also liked charlotte being a counter attack to jesamine's views of womanhood. but then there stops being any progress to her development, as it was going in the first half of the book, so you almost have a worriesome feeling she is meant to be black & white after all...
+i liked jesamine's conflicting portrayal. at one hand she's mean, stubborn, lost in her world and totally fixated on the idea of running away with a rich husband, but on the other she is hurt and desperate, she hates the fate she has of being a shadow hunter when all she wishes is to be normal. she flip flops between liking tessa and being rude to her. she can be very vulnerable (telling her story with her dollhouse) or she can be condescending (looking at Tessa with judgement). i also liked charlotte being a counter attack to jesamine's views of womanhood. but then there stops being any progress to her development, so you almost have a worriesome feeling that she was meant to be a black & white antagonist after all...

 another weak point is the ending plottwist - it was obvious de quincy was not the real villain as the cast thought, but mortmein and especially nate's evil reveals were just so sudden and random. nat's betrayal was just a whole monologue of 'I've always been smarter than you thought, my Little Sister, why did you think auntie died after eating those chocolates i sent :smirk:' AAHHHHHHHHHH!!!!!!!!!!!!!

-there is so much potential and hints of interesting ideas, unique worldbuilding, and then there's either stagnation, random reveals or just even killing off side characters with 4 lines of dialogue during the big battle for the sake of cheap dramatic effect make it feel so clumsy.
+there is so much potential and hints of interesting ideas, unique worldbuilding, and then there's either stagnation, random reveals or just even killing off side characters with 4 lines of dialogue during the big final battle for the sake of dramatic effect make it all feel so clumsy.

 2